cloudmesh-community/book/chapters/devops/puppet.md

 ## Master Slave Architecture

+:o: grammar errors in regards to the usage of a and the

-Puppet uses master slave architecture as shown below +@fig:master-slaveImage.
+Puppet uses a master slave architecture as shown below +@fig:master-slaveImage.
 There is puppet master node and client nodes called as puppet agent.
 Agents poll the server at regular interval and pulls the updated configuration from the master.
-Puppet Master is highly available as it supports multi master architecture, in case if one goes down backup master stands up to serve the infrastructure.
-In this architecture-
+Puppet Master is highly available :o: as it supports multi master architecture, in case if one goes down backup master stands up to serve the infrastructure.
+In this architecture :o:

 * nodes(puppet agents) sends the information(for e.g IP, hardware detail,
 network etc.) to master.
 Master stores such information in the manifest.

-* Puppet master then compiles the catalog which is the information about the configuration that master wants the client resources also known as puppet agent to implement.
+* :o: Puppet master then compiles the catalog which is the information about the configuration that master wants the client resources also known as puppet agent to implement.

-* Master sends the catalog to puppet agent nodes to implement the desired configuration.
+* :o: Master sends the catalog to puppet agent nodes to implement the desired configuration.

-* Client nodes sends back the updated report to Master
+* Client nodes sends :o: back the updated report to Master

-* Connection between master and slave is SSL encrypted (Refer to Puppet Master Slave Connection figure below)
+* :o: Connection between master and slave is SSL encrypted (Refer to Puppet Master Slave Connection figure below)

 ![Master and Slave Architecture](Images/master-slave.jpg){#fig:master-slaveImage}

 [hid-sp18-523-puppetimages]

-In +@fig:master-slave1Image, we can see flow between master and slave.
+In +@fig:master-slave1Image, we can see :o: flow between master and slave.

 ![Master Slave Workflow 1](Images/master-slave1.jpg){#fig:master-slave1Image}